 The rotary knob system would allow for stronger resistance for your fishing line release and the large arbor design for more efficient and maximum retrieval of your lines.
 The versatility of this reel spans from bass, trout, or panfish fishing to name just a few.

 It’s got one of the smoothest line releases and its low-profile and delicate appearance aims for no wobbling nor side play that yields smoother and easier control overall.
-The drag guarantee smooth and immediate.
+The drag guarantee is smooth and immediate.

-The fiber composite design of it makes sure for control while fully maximizing what this reel can do for you when out in the waters.
+The fiber composite design makes sure for control while fully maximizing what this reel can do for you when out in the waters.
 The retrieval system is also super easy to change from left to right-hand handling.